foundriesio/docs/source/reference-manual/linux/linux-distro.rst

 The ``lmp`` is the default distro for a FoundriesFactory.
 The main point of this distro is to configure the packages for working with OTA, and to organize the boot sequence, including the image architecture using OSTree and installing the needed artifacts.

+This is the default distro used when a FoundriesFactory is created.

 LmP Base
 ********